 This small Madera County lake is perfect for swimming, boating, and, as its name implies, pristine fishing water from pine-covered shores.

 Hikers can tackle a few trails, like Angels Falls or Way of the Mono.
-However, for those yearning for a laid-back lake day, there are plenty of spots to simply swim and picnic by the shore, especially on the western side.
-If you’d like to make a day of it on Bass Lake, bring your boat, kayak, or SUP.
+However, for those yearning for a laid-back lake day, there are plenty of spots to swim and picnic by the shore, especially on the western side.
+Bring your boat, kayak, or SUP if you’d like to make a day of it on Bass Lake.

-The Bass Lake local community is absolutely adorable, so just walking around is one of the most fun things to do!
+The Bass Lake local community is adorable, so walking around is one of the most fun things!
 Insider tip: The Pines Resort is an excellent alternative to staying in Yosemite Valley, which can be extremely difficult to nab lodging in.